Have you thought much about what your homeschooling will look like this July?

 Ready to get started?

-Here are 5 simple ways to enjoy July Homeschooling!
+Here are 5 simple ways to add some fun to your July Homeschooling!

 1. “Camp out” at home